Wikimetal/MockusJS/README.md

   - It.IsAnyString()
   - It.IsAnyNumber()

+  Additionally your can declare your parameter as It.IsStringifiedObject.
+In this case, given an object, it will be checked agains it's expectation in stringified mode.
+For example:
+  **myMock.Expects.MyMethod.WithParams(It.IsStringifiedObejct(new Date()));**
+  This helps on testing values where it's instance has been created inside the method under test.

   *Returns*
   **myMock.Expects.MyMethod.Returns("returnValue");**
   This expectation will setup a listener that will return the desired value when mocked method is called.